hansajayathilaka/Python-Scripts/README.md

 So please refer the code for the libraries.<br><br>

 pip install "Package Name"<br>
+pip3 install "Package Name"<br>
 Run the above Code to install Libraries.
-Replace "Package Name" with the Package Name.
+Replace "Package Name" with the Package Name.<br>
+First one for python 2 and Second one for python 3.